rxlian/incremental_embedding_learning/README.md

 --save_path_history_embedding ${train, valid, test}_history_embedding.npy \
 --save_path_accumulated_history_embedding ${train, valid, test}_accumulated_history_embedding.npy
 ```
+After running this, we will have nine numpy arrays.
+Each one of training, validation, and test set has three corresponding numpy arrays.
+For example, there are train_history_embedding.npy, train_accumulated_history_embedding.npy, and train_incoming_comments.npy.
+These arrays will be called during training.

 2. Generate DataSet in the form of (user_id, t, label) in order to load them into DataLoader during training.
 Run once to generate three files for training, validation, and test.
 The dataset than is sorted in choronogical order for each user.